 A sea of gorgeous neutrals paired with a slight shimmer makes this free crochet vest pattern as stunning as it is versatile.
 Great beginner project made from two simple rectangles!
-The free pattern is below or you can purchase the ad-free, printable PDF for $2.75 here.
+The free pattern is below or you can purchase the ad-free, printable PDF here.

 THIS FREE CROCHET VEST PATTERN IS PART OF AN ONGOING PAID COLLABORATION WITH MY FRIENDS AT LION BRAND YARN.
 THIS POST CONTAINS AFFILIATE LINKS.